 Influences others through: Practicality, diplomacy, self-control, humility

-Deliberate leaders can be conscientious, disciplined leaders who provide high-quality outcomes through careful analysis and planning.
+Deliberate leaders can be conscientious and disciplined, providing high-quality outcomes through careful analysis and planning.
 They can also be risk-averse, perfectionist leaders who pay little attention to the human element.
 One lesson to learn from them: The dots won’t magically connect themselves.

 DiSC style: C